Principals and Managers

 If you are injured during the course of your work the following steps should be followed:

-An injured employee should lodge a WorkCover Application for Compensation within 20 business days after the date first seen by a doctor for their injury.
+An injured employee should lodge a WorkCover Claim form FM106 within 20 business days after the date first seen by a doctor for their injury.

 If an application is lodged more than 20 business days after the entitlement to compensation arises, the extent of WorkCover's liability to compensation is limited to a period starting no earlier than 20 business days before the day on which the valid application is lodged.

-An application for compensation is valid and enforceable only if the application is lodged within 6 months after the date first seen by a doctor.
+A WorkCover claim is valid and enforceable only if it is lodged within 6 months after the date first seen by a doctor.

-The Employer's Report must be lodged with WorkCover within 8 business days after the first of the following happens:
+The WorkCover Claim form FM106 must be lodged with WorkCover within 8 business days after the first of the following happens:

-Schools/workplaces should complete as much information on the Employer's report as possible, then forward the form to the Regional Claims Officer to finalise and forward to WorkCover.
+Schools/workplaces should complete all relevant sections on the form, then forward the form to the Regional Claims Officer (Organisational Health Unit in Central office - for Central office employees) to finalise and forward to WorkCover.
 If a school/workplace is concerned about the details of the claim, this should be indicated in the question confirming whether the school is supporting the claim.
 If you indicate that you are not supporting the claim, details of a contact person should be provided next to this question, with a statement requesting that WorkCover contact them to discuss their concerns.

-For non-stress claims lodged by permanent employees who require time off work, the Department of Education, Training and Employment continues payment of normal fortnightly salary.
+For physical injury claims lodged by permanent employees who require time off work, the department of Education, Training and Employment continues payment of normal fortnightly salary.

 Following acceptance of the claim, WorkCover Queensland reimburses the department directly under an assigned pay arrangement.
 This arrangement minimises disruptions to an injured employee's salary and regular payroll deductions and also minimises the likelihood of overpayments.